-Beginning prosecutions
+116 Beginning prosecutions

-116.(1) Proceedings for an offence against this Act or the regulations may be begun by the Inspectorate or by an inspector.
+- (1) Proceedings for an offence against this Act or the regulations may be begun by the Inspectorate or by an inspector. - (2) If proceedings for an offence against this Act or the regulations have not begun within 6 months after the occurrence of an act or omission which a health and safety representative for a designated work group or an involved union in relation to such a designated work group, thinks constitutes an offence against this Act or the regulations, that health and safety representative or that involved

-- (2) If proceedings for an offence against this Act or the regulations have not begun within 6 months after the occurrence of an act or omission which a health and safety representative for a designated work group or an involved union in relation to such a designated work group, thinks constitutes an offence against this Act or the regulations, that health and safety representative or that involved union may, in writing, ask the Inspectorate to begin such proceedings. - (3) The Inspectorate must, within 3 months after receiving the request, advise the health and safety representative or the involved union, as the case may be, whether proceedings under subsection (1) have been or will be begun, and, if not, give reasons why not.
+- union may, in writing, ask the Inspectorate to begin such proceedings. - (3) The Inspectorate must, within 3 months after receiving the request, advise the health and safety representative or the involved union, as the case may be, whether proceedings under subsection (1) have been or will be begun, and, if not, give reasons why not.

-Conduct of directors, servants and agents
+117 Conduct of servants and agents

-- 117.(1) If it is necessary to establish the state of mind of a body corporate in relation to particular conduct, it is sufficient to show: - (a) that the conduct was engaged in by a director, servant or agent of the body corporate within the scope of actual or apparent authority; and - (b) that the director, servant or agent had the state of mind. - (2) Any conduct engaged in on behalf of a body corporate by a director, servant or agent of the body corporate within the scope of actual or apparent authority is taken to have been engaged in also by the body corporate unless it shows that it took reasonable precautions and exercised due diligence to avoid the conduct. - (3) If it is necessary to establish the state of mind of an individual in relation to particular conduct, it is sufficient to show: - (a) that the conduct was engaged in by a servant or agent of the individual within the scope of actual or apparent authority; and - (b) that the servant or agent had the state of mind. - (4) Any conduct engaged in on behalf of an individual by a servant or agent of the individual within the scope of actual or apparent authority is taken to have been engaged in also by the individual unless the individual establishes that he or she took reasonable precautions and exercised due diligence to avoid the conduct. - (5) If: - (a) an individual is convicted of an offence; and - (b) he or she would not have been convicted of the offence if subsections (3) and (4) had not been enacted;
+- (3) If it is necessary to establish the state of mind of an individual in relation to particular conduct, it is sufficient to show: - (a) that the conduct was engaged in by a servant or agent of the individual within the scope of actual or apparent authority; and - (b) that the servant or agent had the state of mind. - (4) Any conduct engaged in on behalf of an individual by a servant or agent of the individual within the scope of actual or apparent authority is taken to have been engaged in also by the individual unless the individual establishes that he or she took reasonable precautions and exercised due diligence to avoid the conduct. - (5) If: - (a) an individual is convicted of an offence; and - (b) he or she would not have been convicted of the offence if subsections (3) and (4) had not been enacted;